-As promised, this week’s blog is dedicated to my experience in how to bring your dog to Costa Rica.
+This week’s blog is dedicated to my experience bringing your dog to Costa Rica.
 Those of you who could care less about dogs, or pets in general, can have the week off.

-There is lots of information out in the ether about how to bring your dog or pet to Costa Rica.
-Much of it is incorrect or, at best, incomplete.
+There is a lot of online information about bringing your dog or pet to Costa Rica.
+Much of it is incorrect or, at best, incomplete, because it is old information.
 The reason has little to do with incompetent contributors.
-It has more to do with a moving target—changes, frequent changes.
+It has more to do with a moving target—frequent changes, and nobody checks.

-Hence, what you are getting was my experience of how we took our dog.
-This is not a “how-to” treatise on getting your pet to Costa Rica, because things change once in a while.
+Hence, what you are getting is my experience of how we took our dog.
+This is not a “how-to” treatise on getting your pet to Costa Rica.
 Use this as a warning in your pet transport planning to be vigilant.
-Check your facts and, then, double-check your facts getting them verified by multiple sources.
+Check your facts and, then, double-check your facts, getting them verified by multiple sources.